Zenoo/labrute/README.md

 - Make sure your NodeJS and yarn versions are up to date

+- If you are using Windows, make sure to use [Git Bash](https://gitforwindows.org/) as your terminal

 - Setup your local Postgres database

 - Copy `.env.sample` to `.env` and adapt the variables